thekelvini/Customer-Analysis-for-Bliss-Shopping-Mall./README.md

 - The contributions from Seniors, Adults, and Young Adults are relatively similar, with only slight variations between them.
 This distribution indicates that the Elders age group is not only the largest in terms of customer numbers but also the most significant in terms of revenue generation.
 This could be an opportunity to further tailor Bliss Shopping Mall's marketing and service offerings to meet the preferences and needs of this age group.

-From the dashboard above the number of visitors at various malls.
-Here's the detailed breakdown:
+From the dashboard above the number of visitors at various malls is as follows;
 - Mall of Istanbul: 19,943 visitors
 - Kanyon: 19,823 visitors
 - Metrocity: 15,011 visitors